- What Is a Physical Therapist?

 |Gen. Bio.
 2||BIO 167|

 Below is an example of a timeline for a hypothetical student, Maria.
 Maria is planning to take a gap year and decides to major in psychology.
-She entered without a strong math backgrdound.
+She entered without a strong math background.
 Your timeline will be somewhat different, because you're not Maria.
 (Or if your name is Maria, you're not this Maria.)
 You'll almost certainly take some different courses than Maria did.
 Be sure to consult with your pre-health advisor to decide what's right for you.
-(The pre-health advisor told Maria, for instance, that she did not need to take HIN 268 because it was covered by her psychology courses.)
 Still, Maria's timeline should give you a sense of how it can all work out.

 |Semester||Coursework||Consult Pre-Health Advisor Regarding...||Application||Other|